 KONESH /kɒn(ə)ʃ/ (speak: Konesh): act, activism in Farsi

-Konesh publishes interdisciplinary content in the Konesh journal.
-We also curate cultural interventions as site-specific events in different cities, which are livestreamed on our social media channels, engaging a global audience.
+Konesh publishes interdisciplinary content in edited issues.
+We also curate cultural interventions as site-specific events across the world, which are live-streamed online, engaging a global audience.

-A list of all our incredible contributors can be found here.
+A list of all our contributors can be found here.

 Read about our privacy policies here.